 A Safari in Africa to see the Big 5 is probably on most everyone’s wish list – nothing beats seeing the animals in their own habitat.
-But not everyone can make it there or even afford it till the kids are much older and college tuitions have been accounted for.
-We love taking taking the kids to the city zoos where the animals are cared for well and the establishments are involved in conservation efforts like our Dallas Zoo or the San Diego zoo.
+But not everyone can make it there or even afford it till the kids are much older and college tuition has been accounted for.
+We love taking the kids to the city zoos where the animals are cared for well and the establishments are involved in conservation efforts like our Dallas Zoo or the San Diego Zoo.
 We also love visiting Fossil Rim Wildlife Center, near Dallas Fort Worth area – where the animals roam freely while you drive through in your car.
-Another animal encounter we love is the The African Safari Tour or the Kilimanjaro Safari at Disney’s Animal Kingdom.
-It has been designed and detailed to accurately give visitors a strong sense of being on a Safari in Africa.
-On a recent trip to Orlando we visited both Animal Kingdom and Magic Kingdom.
-The Safari Tour is one of our favorite tour in the park and the reason Disney’s Animal Kingdom is our favorite park.
-We are not big fans of theme park or rides but think the new Pandora – World of Avatar and the rides there are pretty spectacular.
+Another animal encounter we love is The African Safari Tour or the Kilimanjaro Safari at Disney’s Animal Kingdom.
+It is a great drive-through zoo and a great safari experience in Florida!

 The Kilimanjaro Safari Tour is located just on the outskirts of the Harambe Village.
 This African-like village offers visitors food and refreshments and you can see the only live baobab tree in the park – look for it just outside the Tusker House restaurant.
 Harambe Village is patterned after the Kenyan coastal town, Lamu.
-Once you make it up the line (make sure you get your Fastpass, the tour is pretty popular) you climb aboard a modified GM truck for a drive through picturesque open plains, shady forest landscapes and rocky wetlands of the 110-acre Harambe Wildlife Reserve.
+Once you make it up to the line (make sure you get your Fastpass, the tour is pretty popular) you climb aboard a modified GM truck for a drive through picturesque open plains, shady forest landscapes and rocky wetlands of the 110-acre Harambe Wildlife Reserve.
 Through clever design and landscaping, it seems as though there is nothing between you and the lions, or the elephants, rhinos, hippos and all the other amazing creatures.

 Backstage Safari Tour

 If you really love to see animals and how they are cared for, then look into Disney’s special Backstage Safari Tour.
-This tour shows what goes on behind the scenes at Animal Kingdom and how the animals are nurtured
+This tour shows what goes on behind the scenes at the Animal Kingdom and how the animals are nurtured

 Wild By Design Tour